CYBERSECURE CODER (CSC) Training Course

 Certified Internet of Things Practitioner (CIoTP™)

-Course Objectives: In this course, you will learn how to apply Internet of Things technologies to solve real-world problems.
+Course Objectives: In this course, you will learn to apply Internet of Things technologies to address real-world challenges.
 You will:

 • Plan an IoT implementation.

-• Construct and program an IoT device.
+• Construct and programme an IoT device.

-• Communicate with an IoT device using wired and wireless connections.
+• Communicate with an IoT device via wired and wireless connections.

-• Process sensor input and control an actuator on an IoT device.
+• Process sensor input and control actuators on an IoT device.

-• Manage security, privacy, and safety risks on IoT projects.
+• Manage security, privacy, and safety risks in IoT projects.

-• Manage an IoT prototyping and development project throughout the development lifecycle.
+• Oversee an IoT prototyping and development project through the entire development lifecycle.

 Certified Artificial Intelligence (AI) Practitioner